sailendu91/sailendu91.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Mechanical Engineer with extensive experience in finite element analysis (FEA), structural mechanics, and product development.
-My expertise spans fracture mechanics, fatigue crack propagation, and experimental & numerical analysis of mechanical components in diverse industries, including automotive, wind energy, and adhesives & films.
-Currently, I work as an Advanced Application Engineer at 3M India, focusing on product solutions for ePowertrain, and bonding & sealing technologies for automotive applications.
-My role involves technical collaboration with customers, application development, and working closely with global teams to drive innovative solutions for automotive subsystems such as Exterior, Interior, Body-in-White, ePowertrain, and Exhaust systems.
+I am Dr. Sailendu Biswal, a Mechanical Engineer with a PhD in Solid Mechanics and over 8.5 years of experience spanning research, product development, and application engineering.
+Currently, I work as an Advanced Application Engineer at 3M India, where I focus on Modelling & Simulation of Product solutions, e-Powertrain and Exhaust systems.
+My role involves  new product development, application validation, and collaboration with global teams to deliver innovative solutions NVH and thermal management.

-Previously, as a FEA Engineer at Garrett Advancing Motion, I specialized in structural analysis of turbochargers, optimizing their performance and durability under extreme conditions.
-My prior roles included working as a senior engineer at TATA Consulting Engineers Ltd., focusing on product design and special-purpose machine development.
-I also worked as an Assistant Manager at Enercon Wind Energy, where I contributed to load estimation and lifetime optimization for wind farms.
-Academically, I hold a PhD in Solid Mechanics from IIT Delhi, where my research pioneered the study of fracture mechanics in quasi-brittle materials under compressive loading using advanced experimental and numerical techniques.
+My research journey began with fracture mechanics and structural mechanics, where I pioneered studies on quasi-brittle materials under compressive loading and published in leading journals such as Engineering Fracture Mechanics and International Journal of Solids and Structures.

+Beyond engineering, I am passionate about exploring new technologies, solving multidisciplinary challenges, and bridging the gap between research and industrial applications.
 I thrive on solving complex engineering challenges and enjoy collaborating with cross-functional teams to drive innovation.
 If you're interested in discussing research collaborations, structural analysis challenges, or new opportunities, feel free to connect!